Grief/hand-of-evil/README.md

 You can find the package ready for the installation in Gnome, KDE and other desktop environments in [releases section](https://github.com/Grief/hand-of-evil/releases).

-The package is uploaded to [opendesktop.org](http://opendesktop.org/content/show.php/Hand+of+Evil?content=175746) as well, so you can install it from there, e.g. if you use KDE, open `System Settings`, navigate to `Cursor Theme`, click `Get New Theme...` button, search for `Hand of Evil` and install it.
+The package is uploaded to [opendesktop.org](http://opendesktop.org/content/show.php/Hand+of+Evil?content=175746) (opendekstop.org is reconstructing, so here is the link to [gnome-look.org](https://www.gnome-look.org/p/999427/)) as well, so you can install it from there, e.g. if you use KDE, open `System Settings`, navigate to `Cursor Theme`, click `Get New Theme...` button, search for `Hand of Evil` and install it.

 ## Customization